 The Adult Foster Care program does not pay for the individual’s room and board.
 Care recipients are expected to pay an approximate $420 – $580 per month to their caregivers for those costs.
 However, often when family members are providing the care, they cover those costs themselves.

 Eligible family members that can be paid as caregivers include siblings, adult children, and other relatives.
 But they cannot be the care recipient’s spouse, a parent of a minor, or the legal guardian.
 It is unclear whether ex-spouses can be paid as caregivers.

 The Adult Foster Care program is operated by the Massachusetts Executive Office of Health and Human Services and is part of the state’s MassHealth program.

 To qualify for the Adult Foster Care program, Massachusetts’ residents must be elderly or disabled (and age 16 or over).
 Applicants must also require assistance with at least one of their activities of daily living on a day-to-day basis, as well as have a doctor’s prescription indicating that this is the case.
 However, of course, the residents must not require a significant level of care that would be only available in a nursing home.
 In addition to the medical requirements, program participants must be financially eligible for MassHealth (Massachusetts’ Medicaid program).

-For 2020, the income limits are $1,063 per month for an individual or $1,437 per month for a couple, in which both spouses are applying for services.
+For 2022, the income limits are $1,133 per month for an individual or $1,526 per month for a couple, regardless of if both applicants are applying for services.
 (These limits are based on 100% of the Federal Poverty Level, which changes on an annual basis).
 While these are limits, families should not be overly concerned if the candidate’s income is over these limits.
 Massachusetts has a Medically Needy Medicaid program in which individuals whose medical expenses are extraordinarily high can qualify even though their income is greater than the limits.
 (This program works similarly to an insurance deductible).
 MassHealth financial planning advisers can help re-organize a candidate’s income so that they become compliant.